Jessica van der Meer

 +44 (0)20 7822 1200

 Jessica’s work embraces a wide range of Chambers’ specialisations: negligence, commercial, international, public and sports law.
 In addition, she practices in WTO and International Trade Law, offering a unique perspective as a former economist.
-From October 2018, Jessica will be seconded to the Bank of England’s EU Withdrawal Unit, advising on international trade matters, including WTO and BIT issues.
+Jessica is currently seconded to the Bank of England’s EU Withdrawal Unit, advising on international trade matters, including WTO and BIT issues.

-She has a developing practice in sports and public law.
-She is active in anti-doping work and has particular expertise in cycling.
-She has unrivalled expertise in challenging Public Spaces Protection Orders, having advised and represented the Cycling Defence Fund and the Kennel Club in the first ever challenges to local government’s Public Spaces Protection Orders.
+Further, she has considerable experience in international public law claims, having worked for over five years on the “Mau Mau” Kenyan Emergency litigation.
+Closer to home, she has unrivalled expertise in challenging Public Spaces Protection Orders, having advised and represented the Cycling Defence Fund and the Kennel Club in the first ever challenges to local government’s Public Spaces Protection Orders.
+Her developing sports law practice involves anti-doping work with an expertise in cycling.

 Current and Recent Work: